-Yes ( ) No ( )
+Yes ( Yes ) No ( )

 If yes, please explain and provide examples.

+In the midst of culture, traditions, and customs, related to death, widows are caught in diminishing practices and forced to undergo dehumanizing rituals, rights and ‘cleansing’ acts that remain unspoken.
+Their suffering is deep, and cuts across the society.
+Stigma is real, both from the learned society and the uncivilized alike.
+Widowhood is the only place where the bond of ‘mother & child’ is broken, when sons & daughters disown their mothers when they are not inherited or cleansed or both.
+Rona Foundation is championing this awareness campaign in Kenya with an aim of achieving policy for widows and orphans and ultimately ‘Widowhood Laws in Kenya’.

 Are there any good practices that you can share regarding the elimination of sex discrimination in family and cultural life in your State?

 If yes, please explain and provide examples.
+NONE

 What actions have been taken by your State to eradicate negative gender stereotypes, including in the media?

 Please provide examples.
+NONE

 Are tribunals upholding the principles of equality and non-discrimination in matters relating to family and cultural life?

-Yes ( ) No ( )
+Yes ( ) No ( NO )

 If yes, please provide any relevant case-law/jurisprudence.